The Veronica Suite

 [Obstacle/Passage/Obstacle]: 'Speelhoven' Aarschot Belgium 1996 > 'Artificial Landscape' [Betoverd Bos] Schuurlo Sint-Maria Aalter, Belgium. [curator: Angelique Campens] > 'How Long Is Now?'
 Biscainhos museum Braga Portugal 2010 > As a permanent work in the public space: Geboortepark [Birth Park] at Zwijndrecht Belgium 2018.

-The wildman is a mythical figure that appears in the artwork and literature of medieval Europe, comparable to the satyr or faun type in classical mythology and to Silvanus, the Roman god of the woodlands.
+The wildman is a mythical figure rooted in medieval European art and literature—akin to the satyrs or fauns of classical mythology, or Silvanus, the Roman god of the woods.

 Photo: one of the several wildman paintings in the chapel of Cortewalle Castle in Beveren.
 A remarkable combination of Christian and pagan representations.